Steadsoft/novus/README.md

 # novus
-A new grammar for a .Net language.
+A new grammar for a new .Net language.

 This repo contains code that is in one way or another, related to the design of a grammar that is not based on C or it's derivatives.
 The grammar is intended to be able to create a language implementation that can do all that C# can do.